satoshi-hirose/Blind-TMS.TMS-simulation-with-simNIBS/README.md

 Notes:
 - The main results reported in the paper can be replicated with https://github.com/ikegami244/Blind-TMS.
-- The MRI anatomical images (T1-w image) are not publicly available due to ethical restrictions but are available from the corresponding author of the study on reasonable request.
+- The MRI anatomical images (T1-w image) used in the study are not publicly available due to ethical restrictions but are available from the corresponding author of the study on reasonable request.